aallam/aallam.github.io/_posts/2019-08-24-java-memory-model.md

 ![Java][0]{:width="50%"}
 </div>

-> **Note**: This article was written in 2019 for Java 8-11.
-While the Java Memory Model fundamentals haven't changed, Java has evolved through versions 12-23 with new features like Virtual Threads (Project Loom) that affect concurrency patterns.
-The core JMM concepts remain accurate.

 ## The problem

 In Java, a program code can change a lot between its Java source code form, Byte code form, and machine code form.
 The